 “It is impossible for any good man to be born from me and this woman.”– Nero’s Father about himself and Agrippina the Younger

 The city of Baiae seems to have been one of the younger cities of Italy.
 A source from 178 B.C makes the earliest known reference to the city.
-Baiae was named after Baius, the Greek helmsman of Odysseus’s ship in Homer’s great epic poem.
+Baiae takes its name from Baius, the Greek helmsman of Odysseus’s ship in Homer’s great epic poem.
 According to legend, Baius’s grave was near the city.
 By the end of the Republic, the city had become a popular resort town for Rome’s elite.
 Marius, Lucullus, Pompey, and Julius Caesar all maintained villas there, as did many of the Roman emperors.
 Baiae’s reputation was not only for opulence and luxury, but also depravity, promiscuity, and scandal.
 It was a particular favorite of the Emperor Nero.
-It was here that Nero plotted the murder of his mother, Agrippina the Younger.
+In 59 A.D., Nero plotted the murder of his mother, Agrippina the Younger, at Baiae.

 Five Good Years